Constructor-io/constructorio-client-javascript/README.md

 #### Dispatched events

-Modules may dispatch custom events on `window` with response data when a request has been completed.
+Modules may dispatch custom events on the browser `window` with response data when a request has been completed.
 The event name follows the following structure: `cio.client.[moduleName].[methodName].completed`.
 Example consuming code can be found below:

 ```javascript
 window.addEventListener('cio.client.search.getSearchResults.completed', (event) => {